 Admission Requirements: To enter these curricula require that an individual meet the general admission requirements for the College.
-If you meet the general admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
-You may correct any deficiencies in academic preparation in the College's Developmental Studies program.
+If you meet the general admission requirements, a counselor will discuss with you the strengths and

 Program Description: The Industrial Electrical Principals and the Industrial Electronic Principals curricula are designed for full-time or part-time students and allow flexibility for the industrial worker.
 These programs will prepare you for industrial employment and are also designed to aid those who need to keep abreast of occupational changes and requirements.
 The two programs offer a variety of field trips and seminars.
 You must complete the Industrial Electrical Principles Certificate requirements or have had equivalent courses and/or occupational experience prior to entering the Industrial Electronic program.